jpillora/go-ogle-analytics/README.md

 The `ga` package is essentially a Go wrapper around the [Google Analytics - Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/reference)

-**Warning** :warning:

-1. This package is 95% generated from [Google Analytics - Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/reference) so it may contain bugs - please report them.
+**Warning** This package is 95% generated from the [Parameter Reference](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters) so it may contain bugs - please report them.
+GA allows "10 million hits per month per property" and will reject requests after that.
-1. Although the protocol provides types, currently they're not being used
-	* GA uses the presence of a property to determine whether or not it's set.
-So with boolean values for example, there's 3 states, `true`, `false` and *unset*.
-This makes it difficult when coming modelling this in Go land since `bool`s must be either `true` or `false` - there is no *unset*.
-1. This package is beta software and may change due to **.1** and/or **.2**.
-1. GA allows "10 million hits per month per property" and will reject requests after that

 ### Install